MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/financial-reporting-currency-capability.md

 Functionality that was introduced in preview for Dynamics 365 Finance version 10.0.7 () enables functionality for enhanced flexibility for consolidation and dual currency.
 To enable this functionality in preview, create a support incident for financial reporting to be enabled in a sandbox or development environment.

 This feature improves the precision of calculations of retained earnings when earnings are calculated across multiple years using currency translation.
-When you enable this feature, any retained earnings account that has the **Currency translation type** set to **Transaction date** will calculate the translated balance of the account using rates and balances from its entire history using end-of-year rate * balance for all years, rather than only using the most recent year and rate.
+When you enable this feature, any retained earnings account that has the **Currency translation type** field on the **Main accounts** page set to **Transaction date** will calculate the translated balance of the account using rates and balances from its entire history using end-of-year rate * balance for all years, rather than only using the most recent year and rate.

 ## Report design elements related to currency
 The are additional report design elements that can be used when doing reporting on currencies.